klee117/dotfiles/README.md

 	put the following into .tmux.config

-	use C-a, since it's on the home row and easier to hit than C-b set-option -g prefix C-f
+	use C-f, since it's on the home row and easier to hit than C-b set-option -g prefix C-f
 	unbind-key C-f
 	bind-key C-f send-prefix